-Sneak Preview: This important tip for how to use a bread machine will help you figure out if your bread machine dough is too wet or too dry and how to fix it immediately.
+Sneak Preview: This important tip for how to make better bread with a bread machine will help you figure out if your bread machine dough is too wet or too dry and how to fix it immediately.
 Whether you bake your bread in the bread machine or bake it in the oven as I do, this secret will improve the texture of your bread.

 Yes.
 Open the lid while the machine is running.
 Keep reading and I’ll show you what to look for, why, and what to do about it.